opencv/opencv/modules/video/doc/motion_analysis_and_object_tracking.rst

             * **OPTFLOW_USE_INITIAL_FLOW** Use the input  ``flow``  as an initial flow approximation.

             * **OPTFLOW_FARNEBACK_GAUSSIAN** Use the Gaussian  :math:`\texttt{winsize}\times\texttt{winsize}`  filter instead of a box filter of the same size for optical flow estimation.
-Usually, this option gives more accurate flow than with a box filter, at the cost of lower speed.
+Usually, this option gives z more accurate flow than with a box filter, at the cost of lower speed.
 Normally,  ``winsize``  for a Gaussian window should be set to a larger value to achieve the same level of robustness.

 The function finds an optical flow for each ``prevImg`` pixel using the alorithm so that